Kunnu1371/Acme-Website/Readme.md

 ### Acme Website
-* professional
+* Professional
 * Static
 * Responsive and mobile friendly
-* made with HTML and CSS only
+* Made with HTML and CSS only